Ventilation & Smoke Control Equipment Installation Business License in Dubai

 Setup Process and Costs at Dubai South Business Hub Free Zone

 The setup process at Dubai South Business Hub Free Zone follows a clear sequence.
-It begins with company name reservation and submission of the licence application, accompanied by shareholder identification documents, passport copies, and a completed application form.
-Once the licence is approved, the company can proceed with visa allocation for shareholders and employees, followed by opening a corporate bank account with a UAE-based financial institution.
+It begins with company name reservation and submission of the license application, accompanied by shareholder identification documents, passport copies, and a completed application form.
+Once the license is approved, the company can proceed with visa allocation for shareholders and employees, followed by opening a corporate bank account with a UAE-based financial institution.

 Facility and Storage Requirements